-- Completed "official" Alabama Agricultural & Mechanical University Application for Admission to Graduate Studies and a nonrefundable application fee. - Two official transcripts from each collegiate institution attended directly mailed to the School of Graduate Studies Office, P. O. Box 998, Normal, AL 35762. - 3.
+Completed "official" Alabama Agricultural & Mechanical University Application for Admission to Graduate Studies and a nonrefundable application fee.

+- 2. Official transcripts from each collegiate institution attended directly mailed to the School of Graduate Studies Office, P. O. Box 998, Normal, AL 35762. - 3.
 Official test scores of the Graduate Record Examination (GRE) are required for all programs except for an MBA for which the Graduate Management Admission Test (GMAT) scores are required (University Code: 1003).
 Test scores over five years old or results brought by the applicant to the Office of Graduate Studies are not accepted. - 4.
 Two letters of recommendation on official Alabama Agricultural & Mechanical University "Letter of Recommendation" forms.
-These recommendations should speak to the applicant's potential for successful completion of the graduate program to which he/she is applying.
-Usually, letters of recommendation are from the applicant's former professors who are able to give an in-depth evaluation of the applicant's strengths and weaknesses with respect to academic work.
+These recommendations should speak to the applicant's potential for successful completion of the graduate program to which he/she is applying (usually, letters of recommendation are from the applicant's former professors).
 Additional recommendations may come from employers or supervisors who are familiar with the applicant's work experience. - 5.
 Details on any professional work experience. - 6.
 Applicants must demonstrate adequate academic preparation in their proposed area of study.
-Those with deficiencies in academic preparation may be required to take additional work to strengthen their backgrounds. - 7.
+Those with deficiencies in academic preparation may be required to take additional coursework to strengthen their backgrounds. - 7.
 Other requirements specified by the particular degree program to which the applicant is applying.